Driveway Landscaping Ideas That Make Your Home Look Amazing Before Anyone Even Gets to the Front Door

 How close can plants be placed to a driveway without causing problems?

 Plants should never touch the concrete edge.
-I always leave a small gap so roots don’t push against the driveway and soil doesn’t spill over.
+I always leave at least six inches so roots don’t push against the driveway and soil doesn’t spill over during rain.

 What is the easiest driveway landscaping option to maintain long term?

-Gravel combined with proper edging is the easiest option I’ve used.
+Gravel with proper edging is the easiest thing I’ve used.
 It doesn’t need watering, mowing, or constant cleanup.